 Ivanovo Rock Churches

 The wall paintings in the church devoted to “St. Mary “are world famous.
 They are among the most representative models of Palaeologus Art on the Balkan Peninsula.
 Their exceptional artistic qualities are the reason for their inclusion by UNESCO in the list of the global cultural inheritance in 1979.
-In the 14th century the monastery become a center of hesychasm, a mystical tradition of prayer in the Eastern Orthodox Church.
+In the 14th century, the monastery becomes a center of Hesychasm, a mystical tradition of prayer in the Eastern Orthodox Church.
 Today, the monastery is not active.

 Sofia Synagogue and its History Museum